 Arctium lappa L. (Asteraceae)

 The dried root of the burdock plant is used medicinally.
-It an herb that is used orallyorallyto be taken by mouth (swallowed) or topicallytopicallyto be applied on the skin.
+It a herb that is used orallyorallyto be taken by mouth (swallowed) (by mouth) or topicallytopicallyto be applied on the skin (on the skin).
 In general, the doses are:

 Your health care provider may have recommended using this product in other ways.
 Contact a health care provider if you have questions.